microsoft/xunit-performance/README.md

 For very small benchmarks that complete very quickly (microseconds), it is recommend to add an inner loop to ensure that test code runs long enough to dominate the harness overhead:

 1. Add the for loop using Benchmark.InnerIterationCount as the number of loop iterations
-2. Specify the value of InnerIterationsCount using the [Benchmark] attribute
+2. Specify the value of InnerIterationCount using the [Benchmark] attribute

 ```csharp
 [Benchmark(InnerIterationCount=500)]